iDC-NEU/Graph-Computing-Papers/README.md

 # Graph-Computing-Papers
 This is a project to collect and share related papers on graph processing by the iDC-NEU team.
 Papers can be systematic or algorithmic.
 As long as you feel fruitful, you can share them with us!
-Please add papers in the order of paper name, published conference/journal, paper link and code link(if open source).
+Please add papers in the order of paper name, published conference/journal, paper link, code link(if open source), and slides (if you have one).
 # Content
 - [Disk-based Graph Processing Systems](#Disk-based-Graph-Processing-System)
 - [Graph Processing System Paper](#Graph-Processing-System-Paper)